ankiano/etl/docs/source/index.rst

 Installing with pip
 -------------------

-The easiest way to install ETL is to use pip, the Python package installer.
+The easiest way to install `etl` is to use pip, the Python package installer.
 Simply run the following command in your terminal:

 .. code-block:: console